 If you’re newly diagnosed with a unicornuate uterus, you may have lots of questions — including why no one ever mentioned it to you before.

-A unicornuate uterus is a genetic condition that causes only half your uterus to form.
-As a result, you’ll have a single fallopian tube instead of two and a uterus that’s usually smaller in size.
+A unicornuate uterus is a genetic condition that causes only half of your uterus to form.
+As a result, you may have a single fallopian tube instead of two and a uterus that’s usually smaller in size.

 This all sounds pretty noticeable, but often, you don’t find out about it until you start trying to conceive and possibly have difficulty getting pregnant.

 Let’s look at:

 - what you need to know about this rare condition